kongware/scriptum/README.md

 If you find a bug, please don't hesitate to file an issue.
 Thank you!

+For the next couple of months the type validator will gradually become more stable and the functional library more extensive.

 ## Runtime Type Validator

 Usually the type system is designed first and the rest of the language around it.
 However, with Javascript we are stuck with an untyped language.
 Adding a type system with hindsight is a Sisyphean task as you can observe with Typescript.